3ev/tev_glossary/README.md

 <v:asset.script name="tev-glossary" path="EXT:tev_glossary/Resources/Public/js/tev-glossary.js" standalone="1" />
 ```

-This file needs to be included **after** jQuery and the Boostrap Javascript,
+This file needs to be included **after** jQuery and the Boostrap javascript,
 ideally in your page footer.

 ##Configuration